edwinst/nes64-controller-modification/README.md

    Here is how the PCB looks before the modification.
 Note the location of the trace going from the switch to the "A" button:
    ![](https://github.com/edwinst/nes64-controller-modification/blob/main/nes64-before-cable-side.png?raw=true)

    The other side looks like this.
-Note the location of the trace going to the switch to the "UP" button:
+Note the location of the trace going from the switch to the "UP" button:
    ![](https://github.com/edwinst/nes64-controller-modification/blob/main/nes64-before-button-side.png?raw=true)

 1. mark the cutout on the PCB